Arsenije III Crnojević: Falling out of favor

 After the Treaty of Karlowitz was concluded, Serb assistance was no longer needed and the Habsburg authorities started disregarding the previously given privileges one by one.
 Upon the advice of the proselyte fanatic Cardinal Leopold Kolonić, in 1701 the rights of Arsenije III as the "Serbian Patriarch" were limited to the newcomers living in the vicinity of Szentendre and he was reduced in rank to the "Metropolitan", a title which was never accepted by Serbs.
 In connection with this, Arsenije was also forbidden to leave the town.
 In 1703, he was prohibited to use the title of patriarch and all Orthodox bishops were to recognize the authority of Roman Catholic ones.

 However, things changed when in 1703, the rebellion of Hungarians under Francis II Rákóczi erupted.
 Austrian forces needed the Serbs’ assistance once more and privileges were instantaneously confirmed.
 Arsenije III was sent from Vienna to the Serb areas to explain the situation to the people.

 He died in 1706 in Vienna.
 He was buried in the Krušedol monastery in Syrmia.

 Legacy

-He is included in The 100 most prominent Serbs.
+He is included in The 100 most prominent Serbs book.